Redefining My Spiritual Relationship With Self-Care As A Muslim Woman

 AdvertisementADVERTISEMENT

 He explains that embracing self-love will pave the way for extending love to others and that becoming compassionate individuals is essential for genuine connections and care toward those in our communities.
-Islam emphasizes the importance of prioritizing health by guiding us to manage stress so that life’s challenges don’t cause us to self-destruct, practicing moderation in our eating habits, and seeking medical treatment for illnesses.
+Islam emphasises the importance of prioritising health by guiding us to manage stress so that life’s challenges don’t cause us to self-destruct, practicing moderation in our eating habits, and seeking medical treatment for illnesses.

 “